 A. As human beings, we are all unique and you will not know until you try.
 If you are susceptible to hypnosis then there is a very good possibility that you will achieve results with this therapy.

 Eating and drinking in moderation beforehand will not affect the session.
 It is better however not to consume a huge meal beforehand because the possible feelings of discomfort might impede your ability to relax.
 Equally, you should not be hungry as this too, could cause distraction for you.
 Please DO NOT have alcohol or caffeine before the session.
 The more comfortable you are, the easier it will be for you to relax.
 It is not advisable therefore to wear clothes that are too tight or restricting.
 Please feel free to remove your shoes so that you can relax more.
 Mobile phones & smart watches, incuding preset alarms MUST be switched OFF upon entering the room.
 Dont forget to use the toilet before the session starts.

 Q. Can anyone be hypnotised?

-A. With very few exceptions, anyone who wants to be hypnotised, can be.
+A. With very few exceptions, most people who want to be hypnotised, can be.
 The opposite is also true – if you do not want to be hypnotised you will not be.
-It is therefore important that there is trust, respect and co-operation between yourself and Alan as this will help the session to be successful.
+It is therefore important that there is mutual trust, respect and co-operation between yourself and Alan as this will help the session to be successful.
 You are in good hands with the vast amount of experience he has amassed over the years.